 Children, particularly young ones (under 5) can be pretty boisterous.
 Let your kitten settle in before introducing him to the children.
 When they do meet, they will naturally want to hold him.
 Make sure they are sitting down and calm.
 Children under five should be very closely supervised with kittens as they don’t know their own strength and can easily hurt them.
 Make sure they know that they are only allowed to hold the kitten when they are sitting down.

 Gradually open up more rooms as your cat becomes more confident.
 I like to keep kittens confined when we’re not around, but when people are home, let them explore their new home.
 Let your kitten guide you.
 If he’s still unsure of himself and shy, just keep him in a smaller area until he comes out of himself a bit.
 I do find almost all kittens are happy to explore within the first day.
 Close cupboards, drawers and wardrobes, kittens like to hide in these places.

 Once I am comfortable that a kitten is settled in and getting along with the other cats, I then move him out of his temporary home and let him live in the rest of the house.

 The introduction of other pets should happen once your kitten has settled in, this usually only takes a day or so.
 Go slow and supervise.
-I have found cats are generally tolerant of kittens, they make a bit of a fuss, but it seems to settle down after a week or so.
-Just always stay with the kitten when older cats are about to keep him safe.
+To keep your kitten safe, just always stay with the kitten when older cats are about.